12 April 2023

 Två persons infront of a row of computer screens in an air traffic control tower at night.

-Research project MAHALO investigated how future AI-aided automation in air traffic control can be as safe and user-friendly as possible. iStock/gorodenkoff
+Research project MAHALO investigated how future AI-aided automation in air traffic control can be as safe and user-friendly as possible.
+Photographer: iStock/gorodenkoff

 We are becoming increasingly dependent on computers and automation, both in and outside work, while systems are becoming increasingly advanced and thereby more difficult to understand.